Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory

 Note that, as discussed above, this is not a violation of the principle of causality.
-Indeed, in terms of the global time $t$ in the preferred frame set by the \AE{}ther field, causality is never violated.
-A similar effect described above actually resembles very much a supersonic phenomenon known from mediums with sub-luminal propagation speeds.
-However, in the context of memory, such a reversal of time advancement between the source and its effect is unquestionably unique to Lorentz violating theories.
+Indeed, in terms of the global time $t$ in the preferred frame set by the \AE{}ther field, or more precisely, with respect to the causal structure set by the widest propagation cone of the theory, causality is never violated.
+A similar effect described above actually resembles very much a supersonic phenomenon known from mediums with subluminal propagation speeds.
+However, in the context of memory, such a reversal of time advancement between the source and its effect is unquestionably unique to Lorentz-violating theories.

-\section{Energy-Momentum Tensor of Localized Pulses}
+\section{Energy-momentum tensor of localized pulses}

 In this appendix we derive a general expression for the energy-momentum tensor associated to a momentum four-covector $p^\text{p}_\mu(t)$ of an energy pulse or ``particle''.
-This is a generalization of the derivation in \cite{Weinberg1972} to Lorentz violating cases and recovers the general results for instance in \cite{PhysRev.121.18}.
+This is a generalization of the derivation in Ref.~\cite{Weinberg1972} to Lorentz-violating cases and recovers the general results for instance in Ref.~\cite{PhysRev.121.18}.
 For simplicity, we will restrict ourselves here to a flat Minkowski background metric $\eta_{\mu\nu}$.

 The starting point is an energy pulse of energy $E_\text{p}$ and trajectory $\vec{x}_\text{p}(t)$ of its ``center of energy''.
 In order to assign a general momentum four-vector to this energy pulse, one needs to define a fundamental relation between the energy and momentum, which is provided by the relativistic equations of motion.
 Formally, given a high-frequency wave with Eikonal phase $S(x)$, whose constant surfaces define the characteristic wavefronts, one can define an associated momentum covector